alexmortali/grapple/README.md

    - This allows users to Logout out of their profile.
 This link is in the nav and is accessible from all pages.
 It logs the user out and send them to home page telling them they have been logged out.

 ### Features Left To Implement
-In the future I would like to add a my profile page.
+ - Add a my profile page.
 Here users could see their previous orders, save an address for easier checkout and save products to a list that could be viewed from here.
+ - Add a carousel to product detail page so products and contain more than one image.

 # Technologies Used